bibinwithab/pneumonia-predictor/README.md

-# 🚻 Pneumonia Detection API
+# 🚻 Pneumonia Detection Application

 A full-stack machine learning project that detects pneumonia from chest X-ray images using a Convolutional Neural Network (CNN).
 It includes: